ruijorgenobre/deepMirCut/README.md

 $ conda env create -f deepMirCut_env.yml file
 ```

 DeepMirCut works best when a dot-bracket fold and bpRNA structure array are provided.
-Programs which fold RNA's and annotate thier loop structures can be found at the following links:
+Programs which fold RNA's and annotate their loop structures can be found at the following links:

 * [The ViennaRNA Package](https://www.tbi.univie.ac.at/RNA/) - The ViennaRNA Package consists of several programs which are used to fold and compare RNA structures.
 A program called RNAfold may be used to obtain a dot-bracket structure array.
 * [bpRNA](https://github.com/hendrixlab/bpRNA) -  The bpRNA script is a tool which is able to annotate the features of RNA secondary structures.